Virtual machine restore

 - Faster RTO - Enabling quicker restore time in event of a failure.

-Typically, warm snapshots are maintained for:
+Typically, warm recovery points are maintained for:

 - To reduce the on-premise footprint and save cost.

 Restores of warm recovery points are on-demand restores of virtual machine data dating back to 90 days in time.
 Restores of warm recovery points continue till the data is restored to the location that you specified.